japajoe/GravyNetworking/README.md

 # GravyNetworking
 A multi threaded networking library on top of ENet.
+The idea is to have a simple server and client library that require little setup.
+Both libraries are callback based and structured in a similar manner.
+Your only responsibility is to handle incoming connections/packets however you like, and implement whatever logic is required to make the experience pleasant for the user.

 # Installation
 To get the server library: